dssg/matching-tool/README.md

 `FLASK_APP=webapp/app.py flask roles create <rolename>`

 This application, however, has a special format for roles.
-A role is split into a jurisdiction and a service provider, such as `boone_hmis` or `clark_jail`.
+A role is split into a jurisdiction and a event type, such as `boone_hmis` or `clark_jail`.
 Example:

 `FLASK_APP=webapp/app.py flask roles create boone_hmis`